 If your devices are in the state ‘Connected‘ or ‘Active‘, then you have checked this right after you sent a request to lighty.io.
 Usually, it takes, at most, one minute to establish a connection.

 After you verify the Arista configuration, then there could be a problem in the BGP-RR container.
-This can be fixed restarting the BGP-RR container.
+This can be fixed by restarting the BGP-RR container.

 2. Check ip route for available loopbacks from other devices